Lightfielder/Lightfielder-DaVinci-Resolve/Lightfielder/Docs/README.md

 ## Public Beta 1 Release

-In a 3D graphics and immersive media sector, Lightfielder is an LGPL licensed open-source hybrid computer-vision IDE and digital content creation (DCC) toolset developed by Andrew Hazelden.
+Speaking to a professional audience, that is already working in the 3D graphics and immersive media sector: Lightfielder is an LGPL licensed open-source hybrid computer-vision IDE and digital content creation (DCC) toolset developed by Andrew Hazelden.
 It is designed to unify volumetric video content creation and XR post-production.

 ## Overview